WolwX/batmon-ha/README.md

-# Home Assistant Add-on: BatMON
+# Home Assistant Add-on: BatMON (fix)

 ![Home Assistant Dashboard Screenshot](https://repository-images.githubusercontent.com/445289350/03f3d531-37cf-48be-84c8-e6c75270fc87)

+Fork by WolwX (Geek-vanlife.fr) to solve problem with paho-mqtt

 Monitor and control various Battery management systems (BMS) over Bluetooth.
 This add-on reads the BMS and sends sensor data through MQTT to Home Assistant.
 Using bluetooth on the Home Assistant host system, it does not need any additional